SmartConTractor88/Canister-dfx-001/README.md

-## Minimal exam statistics canister with basic functions
+## Minimal Exam Statistics Canister with Basic Functions
 This is my first ever created canister using Rust ic-cdk.

 Commands for running locally: